oerdnj/dp2025/main.typ

   ),
 )

-There are also no differences between the tested branches in the CPU usage in @rsasha256-all-groups-resmon.cpu.usage_percent and also no difference in memory usage as observed in @rsasha256-all-groups-resmon.memory.
+There are also no differences between the tested branches in the CPU usage in @rsasha256-all-groups-resmon.cpu.usage_percent and also no differences in memory usage as observed in @rsasha256-all-groups-resmon.memory.

 Overall, it can be concluded that the benchmarking methodology and the setup is not a source of a difference on its own.